By Sinead Floody, 10th Oct 2017

 The underwriting firm or investment bank will help the company to choose the type of security to issue, the asking price for the shares, the number of shares to be issued for sale and the timing of the IPO.

-The IPO Process
+The Initial Public Offering Process

 The underwriting firm or investment bank takes the following steps to start the IPO process: